EU Licensed4.8/5

 Lactic acidosis risk

-Heavy or binge drinking while on metformin markedly increases the risk of lactic acidosis, particularly if the patient is also dehydrated or has impaired kidney function.
+Heavy drinking or binge drinking on metformin sharply raises the risk of lactic acidosis.
+The risk is higher still if you are also dehydrated or have poor kidney function.

 Hypoglycaemia risk